The future has landed.

 In Python I developed tools to gather (using the Youtube API) and clean Youtube comment data.
 Then I constructed a sentiment analysis tool that uses bert-base-cased huggingface transformer model.
 Analysis was published in The Diplomatic Courier.

-Studying and implementing various concurrent patterns and techniques in C++.
-Focused on creating performance-optimized concurrent data structures.
+Studied and implemented various concurrent patterns and techniques in C++.
+Focused on creating a performance-optimized concurrent hashmap.

 - Edsger Dijkstra